Jubatian/rrpge-spec/specs/acc_arch.rst

   feature a given area of the Video memory may be utilized to hold two overlaid low bit depth images used separately.
 This allows for better utilization of memory.

+- Using the AND and OR masks with an appropriate palette may be used to generate player-specific colored variants of objects without needing reindexing.

 - The same way if the Display unit is also set up to display a lower bit depth layer from a Video memory area, this area may hold overlaid low bit depth